 In 1816, Father Martinez led a group of Indians from San Luis Obispo Mission to defend Santa Barbara and San Juan Capistrano from pirates.
 His actions did much to repair his relationship with the Mexican Army.

 Father Martinez left in 1830, after 34 years of service.

 Secularization and San Luis Obispo Mission

-In 1834, Mexico decided to stop supporting the missionaries and sell the land.
-The livestock was driven away and the buildings were left to deteriorate.
-It was sold in 1845.
-Finally, it was returned to the Catholic church in 1859, but by then it was seriously damaged.
+In 1834, Mexico decided to stop supporting the missionaries entirely and to sell the land.
+The livestock was driven away, and the buildings were left to deteriorate.

 San Luis Obispo Mission in the 20th Century